 When people in Montgomery County, Ohio, suffer injuries or tragic deaths due to another’s actions, the Dayton injury lawyers at KNR can help.
-Let our team explain the law, help you navigate the legal and claims process, and seek the financial compensation you need to move on.
+Let our team of personal injury attorneys explain the law, help you navigate the legal and claims process, and seek the financial compensation you need to move on.

 Our mission is to aid in your recovery – physically and financially.
 Our personal injury lawyers offer 100% free consultations, charge nothing upfront, and will tell you what to expect from a personal injury settlement or lawsuit.

 How KNR Helps

 KNR makes the legal system as pain-free as possible for injury victims across Montgomery County, Ohio.
-Our Dayton lawyers know what you’re going through and how hard filing an insurance claim or civil case is.
+Our Dayton personal injury lawyers know what you’re going through and how hard filing an insurance claim or civil case is.
 That’s why we make working with KNR easy.

 Topics we’ll cover in the following video:

 Personal Injury: Eligibility & Examples

 You should not bear the financial burden for someone else’s wrongful or negligent behavior.
-So regardless of if you fell at an Oregon District business because the property owner failed to fix a hazard or was t-boned by a distracted driver on East 5th, recovering what you deserve generally means filing a claim or lawsuit against the at-fault party or their insurance company.
+So regardless of if you fell at an Oregon District business because the property owner failed to fix a hazard or were t-boned by a distracted driver on East 5th, recovering what you deserve generally means filing a claim or lawsuit against the at-fault party or their insurance company.
 To do this successfully, you must prove negligence, establish liability, and detail the compensation you’re owed.

 Legally, negligence is what an “ordinary person” would have done in similar circumstances.
 If the alleged party at fault failed to act in this way and subsequently caused your injuries, they’re considered negligent.

 For instance, if a drunk driver hits you on Far Hills Ave in Kettering, the other driver would be considered negligent because they didn’t act like an “ordinary person” would have done by driving under alcohol.
 Other examples of driver negligence include speeding, running a red light, and distracted driving.

 While the facts in your Dayton personal injury case will be unique, proving negligence requires: